 Will Rogers was born in 1879 in the area known as Indian Territory, which is now part of Oklahoma.
 He was an Entertainer and a humorist and traveled the world.
-In that time, he made 71 films and written more than 4,000 nationally syndicated paper columns.
+In that time, he made 71 films and wrote more than 4,000 nationally syndicated paper columns.
 The Will Rogers quotes are classic and timely even today.

 By the 1930s, Will Rogers was hugely popular in the United States for his political wit, and he was one of the highest-paid Hollywood film stars.
 He tragically died in 1935 with well-known Aviator Wiley Post when their small customized airplane crashed in a Northern Alaskan Lake.

 One of the most endearing qualities of Will Rogers was his endless supply of notable quotes.
 For example, he penned the term, “ I never met a man I didn’t like,” and he even provided an Epitaph for his own gravestone he said, “When I die my Epitaph or whatever you call those signs on gravestones is going to read, “I joked about every prominent man of my time, but I never met a man I didn’t like.”
 I’m so proud of it that I can hardly wait to die so it can be carved.”

 Will Rogers was a noted writer and commentator; his favorite topic was politics.
 In 1928, he even ran his own presidential campaign.
 It was a funny one, and it was a mock campaign he ran as a bunk-less candidate and the Anti-Bunk Party.
 He even noted, “I belong to no organized party.
 I am a Democrat.”

 Here are some of Will Rogers most famous quotes on politics.

 Asked what issues would motivate voters? he said, “Prohibition of what’s on your hip is bound to be in your mind.”

 Asked what does a farmer need?
 His answer is, “It’s obvious he needs a punch in the jaw if he believes that either of the parties cared a damn about him after the election.”